pantheon-systems/wp-saml-auth/README.md

             /**
              * Path to SimpleSAMLphp autoloader.
              *
+             * SimpleSAMLphp v2.x uses 'vendor/autoload.php'
-             * Follow the standard implementation by installing SimpleSAMLphp
+             * SimpleSAMLphp v1.x uses 'lib/_autoload.php'
-             * alongside the plugin, and provide the path to its autoloader.
-             * Alternatively, this plugin will work if it can find the
-             * `SimpleSAML_Auth_Simple` class.
              *
+             * The plugin will automatically search for SimpleSAMLphp in common
+             * installation paths and detect the correct autoloader for both versions.
+             *
+             * You typically don't need to set this - leave it commented out to use auto-detection.
+             * Only set this value if SimpleSAMLphp is in a non-standard location.
+             *
+             * Examples:
+             * - SimpleSAMLphp v2.x: dirname( __FILE__ ) . '/simplesamlphp/vendor/autoload.php'
+             * - SimpleSAMLphp v1.x: dirname( __FILE__ ) . '/simplesamlphp/lib/_autoload.php'
+             * - Composer (site root): ABSPATH . 'vendor/autoload.php'
+             *
              * @param string
              */
-            'simplesamlphp_autoload' => dirname( __FILE__ ) . '/simplesamlphp/lib/_autoload.php',
+            // 'simplesamlphp_autoload' => dirname( __FILE__ ) . '/simplesamlphp/vendor/autoload.php',
             /**
              * Authentication source to pass to SimpleSAMLphp *